Depart the U.S.

 take a walk out of the city to visit the Truttmansdorff gardens and castle,

 where Austrian Empress Sissi lived.
-The gardens' 12 hectares are beautifully
+The gardens' 12 hectares (30 acres) are

-landscaped and were voted in 2005 the most beautiful Gardens of Italy.
-After
+beautifully landscaped and were voted the most beautiful Gardens of Italy in

-lunch on your own, be ready to leave at 1 p.m. with our private motorcoach to
+2005.
+After lunch on your own, be ready to leave at 1:00 pm on the private

-where we will arrive at about 2:30.
-The bus is exclusively reserved for VBT Air
+where we will arrive at about 2:30 pm.
+The bus is reserved exclusively for VBT

-Package and Post-Extension guests.
-You have the rest of the day to explore or
+Air Package and Post-Extension guests.
+You have the rest of the day to explore

 If you have chosen the independent Post-Trip extension to Verona, you remain at this

 hotel for three nights.
-When you arrive today, you can explore on your own with
+When you arrive today, a local guide will meet you and hold an informative hospitality introduction, followed by an orientation tour of Verona.
+The rest of the day is free to explore on your own with

 VBT's City Information included in your Final Travel Booklet as your guide.
 If